-- a.
-Execute the periodic QC program, as discussed in chapter 7, on all system hardware, on both the clinical and research systems. - b.
+Execute the periodic QC program, as discussed in chapter 7, on all system hardware, on both the clinical and research systems.

+- b.
 Perform diagnostic tests as supplied by the vendor of hardware pieces as well as hardware intensive calculation and memory checks; they might reveal errors not found in regular QC tests. - c.
-Consider systematic rewinding and copying of archive tapes e.g., once every 5 years.

-d.
-Check periodically the accessibility of the archive media for both system and data software.

-e.
-An uninterrupted power supply (UPS) system can prevent interference by other hospital equipment; its proper functioning is tested by switching the input power off.
+Consider systematic rewinding and copying of archive tapes e.g., once every 5 years. - d.
+Check periodically the accessibility of the archive media for both system and data software. - e.
+An uninterrupted power supply (UPS) system can prevent interference by other hospital equipment; switching the input power off tests its proper functioning.